 Whether you’re going with single or multiple gateways, you’ll want to choose from those that are already popular among consumers.

-With 400+ million customer accounts, availability in over 200 countries, PayPal is the most popular and most widely used WooCommerce payment gateway.
+With 400+ million customer accounts, availability in over 200 countries and support 25 currencies, PayPal is the most popular and most widely used WooCommerce payment gateway.
 Easy to set-up, and the gateway doesn’t require sellers to have a separate merchant account.

 Earlier, with WooCommere installation, you would get the PayPal Standard payment gateway.
 With WooCommerce version 5.5.0 onwards, PayPal Standard is hidden for new installations.